anishnath/mkdocs/README.md

 	-rw-r--r--  1 anishnath  staff  3749 Jan 30 14:54 README.md
 	```

+Note **my-project** is sample mkdocs project which will be build by

 ## Using mkdockerize.sh command

-**mkdockerize.sh** : This tool will help to build the mkdocs project, generate the site configuration and serve the mkdocs project over the http port
+**mkdockerize.sh** : This tool will help to build the mkdocs project, generate the site configuration and serve the mkdocs project over the http port `http://localhost:8000`

 ```
 $ ./mkdockerize.sh -h